Dima-369/macOS-Menu-Countdown/README.md

 ## Installation

-`go get github.com/Gira-X/macos-menu-countdown`

-I have the application renamed to `tim` because it looks nicer :)

 The application requires `ffplay` to be installed.
 Once the timer is finished, an audo file named `you-can-heal.mp3` in the same directory as the application is played.

+`go get github.com/Gira-X/macos-menu-countdown`

+This builds the application in `GOBIN` named `macos-menu-countdown` which is really not a nice name, so feel free to rename it to `countdown` or something like `tim` (I personally use this short version).

 ## Usage